 As changes in climate become more extreme, their affects are being hardest felt throughout developing countries.
 Since 1994, the United Nations Framework Convention on Climate Change has laid out actions to limit the increase of global average temperatures and confront the impacts of climate change.

-To date, 195 countries are members of the Convention and meet each year in the so-called Conference of Parties (COP) to review their commitments, celebrate achievements, and discuss the challenges remaining in the global fight against climate change.
-AIDA is actively involved in these climate negotiation sessions.
+The States that are Parties to the Convention meet every year in the so-called Conference of the Parties (COP) to review their commitments, the progress made in fulfilling them, and pending challenges in the global fight against the climate crisis.

 At COP21 in 2015, they adopted the Paris Agreement, which seeks to strengthen the global response to the climate emergency, establishing a common framework for all countries to work on the basis of their capacities and through the presentation of Nationally Determined Contributions (NDC) that will:

 The climate crisis, due to its transversal character, has repercussions in various fields, geographies, contexts and people.
 In this regard, the Preamble to the Paris Agreement states that it is the obligation of States to "respect, promote and fulfill their respective obligations on human rights, the right to health, the rights of indigenous peoples, local communities, migrants, children, persons with disabilities and people in vulnerable situations and the right to development, as well as gender equality, the empowerment of women and intergenerational equity."